Farama-Foundation/HighwayEnv/docs/environments/roundabout.md

         "type": "DiscreteMetaAction"
     },
     "incoming_vehicle_destination": None,
     "duration": 11, # [s] If the environment runs for 11 seconds and still hasn't done(vehicle is crashed), it will be truncated.
+"Second" is expressed as the variable "time", equal to "the number of calls to the step method" / policy_frequency.
     "simulation_frequency": 15,  # [Hz]
     "policy_frequency": 1,  # [Hz]
     "other_vehicles_type": "highway_env.vehicle.behavior.IDMVehicle",